Production (9L Cases)

-Small streams and ravines dissect the gentle slopes and swales of this appellation creating a complex landscape with mostly north- and east-facing slopes.
+Small streams and ravines dissect the gentle slopes and swales of this sub-appellation, creating a complex landscape with mostly north and east-facing slopes.
 During the dry summer months, the headwaters of these streams, some originating at the base of the Niagara Escarpment, serve as a reliable water resource for vineyards.
 In the spring, excess surface runoff and groundwater are easily drained away into Lake Ontario.
-The higher elevation of the bench combined with the airflow patterns of the escarpment allow for cooling breezes in summer warming breezes in winter to reach the entire appellation.
+The higher elevation of the bench combined with the airflow patterns of the escarpment allow for cooling breezes in summer and warming breezes in winter to reach the entire appellation.

 The mineral rich soils and complex landscape of the Beamsville Bench provide ideal conditions for growing grapes.
 Sloping vineyards backed by the escarpment, moderating breezes and excellent drainage all contribute to the natural character of the wines from this appellation.